morganp/RubySVGLight/README.md

     a.circle(20,10,10)
     a.to_file('test.svg')

-Secon Example, From the Examples directory
+Second Example, From the Examples directory

     require 'ruby_svg_light'
     canvas = RubySVGLight::Document.new